OfficeDev/open-xml-docs/docs/word/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

 `*

-The sample code next verifies that the vbaProject part exists, deletes the part and saves the document.
+The sample code next verifies that the vbaProject part exists and deletes the part.
 The code has no effect if the file to convert does not contain a vbaProject part.
-To find the part, the sample code retrieves the `VbaProjectPart` property of the document.
-It calls the `DeletePart` method to delete the part, and then calls the `Save` method of the document to save the changes.
+To find the part, the sample code retrieves the `VbaProjectPart` property of the document and calls the `DeletePart` method to delete the part.

 ### [C#](#tab/cs-3)
 [!code-csharp[](../../samples/word/convert_from_the_docm_to_the_docx_file_format/cs/Program.cs#snippet4)]